The sad news has been announced that Depute Rector Paul Chambers lost his long battle with cancer at the age of just 48 on 25th September.

-Ross McCann (leaving year 2014) has been selected for the GB rugby sevens side in the forthcoming Tokyo Olympics.
+Ross McCann (leaving year 2014) was selected for the GB rugby sevens side in the Tokyo Olympics – and came within a few minutes of winning a bronze medal with the team, being narrowly beaten by Argentina in the semi-final playoff.
 Ross is the older brother of Ali, a member of this year’s phenomenally successful St Johnstone football side.
 Read the Courier’s report here.

 Pete Clark asked who was the last RHS Olympian – the suggestion is Pringle Fisher, selected for the GB basketball squad at the 1960 Rome Olympics